 - Highlight: Huge tent with oversized screen room and included LED lighting.

-Here’s a table comparing the tents featured in the post:
+Here’s a table comparing the tents featured in the post and their weight, dimensions, capacity, peak height, and highlight:

 Thing to Consider When Choosing an Instant Tent